Police let most Capitol rioters walk away. But cellphone data and videos could now lead to more arrests.

 ‘Nothing can stop what’s coming’: Far-right forums that fomented Capitol riots voice glee in aftermath

-DOJ officials have said that federal investigators are using tools such as facial recognition to help analyze a weighty amount of photos, videos and other evidence.
+Justice Department officials have said that federal investigators are using tools such as facial recognition to help analyze a weighty amount of photos, videos and other evidence.
 The FBI declined to comment about what investigative technology it might use.

 But U.S. prosecutors, for example, were able to identify 15 security guards for Turkish President Recep Tayyip Erdogan who were allegedly involved in a melee in May 2017 outside the Turkish ambassador’s residence in Washington through the aid of videos taken of the incident.

 The Capitol also has extensive security cameras constantly trained on key spots.
-Federal prosecutors charged and convicted Libyan militants who attacked US facilities in Benghazi in Sept.
-2012 by linking their phone calls and cell location information to individuals who were captured on footage breaking into and roaming through a diplomatic compound, images gathered by U.S.-government owned security cameras.
+Federal prosecutors charged and convicted Libyan militants who attacked U.S. facilities in Benghazi, Libya, in September 2012 by linking their phone calls and cell location information to individuals who were captured on footage breaking into and roaming through a diplomatic compound, images gathered by U.S.-government owned security cameras.

 Amateur sleuths already have worked to identify those captured in publicly available video.
 An Instagram page is crowdsourcing this task, and investigative reporting group Bellingcat has requested video for cataloguing.

 In some cases, people identified publicly already have lost their jobs or suffered other consequences, including arrest.
 One rioter who was photographed wearing his company ID badge in a lanyard around his neck was quickly fired.
-The DOJ on Friday announced 13 charges against rioters suspected in the breach, which FBI director Christopher Wray said in a statement was “an affront on our democracy."
+The Justice Department on Friday announced 13 charges against rioters suspected in the breach, which FBI director Christopher A. Wray said in a statement was “an affront on our democracy.”

 The ability of law enforcement to use similar tools is significantly more profound because of the availability of cell-tower records and the ability to subpoena photos and video.
 The commercial-grade facial recognition technology available to police also can compare images to those in government databases, including from state driver’s license records and criminal files to dramatically increase the potential for clear matches.